State Contest Director

 The Computer Science contest challenges students to study a broad range of areas in computer science and has both an individual and a team component.
 Competition consists of a 45-minute written exam for both components, along with a two-hour hands-on programming contest for teams.

 At all levels of competition, individual places are determined solely by written exam scores.
 All contestants compete for individual honors at all levels of competition.
 Individuals placing first, second and third advance to the next level.
-For the team component, the team’s top three scores on the written exam are added to its score on the hands-on contest to produce an overall team score.
+For the team component, the team’s top three scores on the written exam are added to its score in the programming session to produce an overall team score.
 First-place teams advance to the next level of competition.

 Computer Science Overview Video

 In philosophical terms, the UIL Computer Science Contest is a competition that challenges students to apply programming concepts and skills, as well as their knowledge of the designated programming language.
 The contest is also an opportunity for students to expand their knowledge of computer science beyond the classroom and to foster their interest in the field.

 The contest was established in the 1990-91 school year with several goals in mind.
 Among them were the goals of further strengthening the UIL math and science program with a new technological component, and to support Texas public schools in meeting the growing demand for computer education.

 The UIL contest was modeled in many ways on the College Board’s Advanced Placement curriculum for computer science, and the foundations of the contest can still be found there.
 For the first eight years of its existence, Pascal was the designated programming language for the contest.
 Beginning with the 1998-99 school year, the AP curriculum moved to C++, and UIL Computer Science did likewise.
 Finally, beginning in the 2003-04 school year, the contest moved from C++ to Java.
 This keeps UIL Computer Science in line not only with the AP curriculum, but also with trends in collegiate computer science curricula and the professional programming community.